at University of Westminster - Regent Campus United Kingdom

 Tuition

-Our course offers you an opportunity to study the Chinese and English languages and cultures in an integrated interdisciplinary way, exploring the connections between them and the broader historical and cross-cultural contexts in which they are produced.
+The curriculum integrates applied language skills and cultural studies, while ensuring a rigorous development of your foreign language competence in all areas.
+We teach in an integrated interdisciplinary way, exploring the connections between language and culture and the broader historical and cross-cultural contexts in which they are produced.

 Top reasons to study with us